z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.md

 Resource groups that you configure with `CPUSET` have a higher priority on CPU resources.
 The maximum CPU resource usage percentage for all resource groups configured with `CPUSET` on a segment host is the number of CPU cores reserved divided by the number of all CPU cores, multiplied by 100.

-When you configure `CPUSET` for a resource group, Greenplum Database disables `CPU_RATE_LIMIT` for the group and sets the value to -1.
+When you configure `CPUSET` for a resource group, Greenplum Database deactivates `CPU_RATE_LIMIT` for the group and sets the value to -1.

 **Note:** You must configure `CPUSET` for a resource group *after* you have enabled resource group-based resource management for your Greenplum Database cluster.